 Adult stem cells are unspecialized or undifferentiated cells found among specialized cells in an adult tissue or organ.
 In some adult tissues, such as in bone marrow, muscle, or brain tissue, discrete populations of adult stem cells generate replacements for cells that are lost through disease, injury, or normal wear and tear.
-Adult stem cells are thought to reside in an area of each tissue where they may remain guiescent, or non-dividing, for many years until they are activated by disease or tissue injury.
+Adult stem cells are thought to reside in an area of each tissue where they may remain quiescent, or nondividing, for many years until they are activated by disease or tissue injury.
 Where they are found, adult stem cells consist of a very small population of cells within each tissue.

-Cell-Types Adult Stem Cells Have Been Grown Into Red and White Blood Cells Skin Fat Heart Muscle Skeletal Muscle Liver Digestive Tract Nerves Cartilage Pancreas Cornea
+Cell-Types Adult Stem Cells Have Been Grown Into

+Red and White Blood Cells Skin

+Fat

+Heart Muscle

+Skeletal Muscle

+Liver

+Digestive Tract

+Nerves

+Cartilage

+Pancreas

+Cornea

+Human

 Some adult stem cells retain the ability to form into specialized tissues other than the one from which they originated.
-For example, blood (hematopoetic) cells can differentiate into nerve, skeletal muscle, cardiac muscle, or liver cells.
-Brain stem cells can differentiate into blood or skeletal muscle cells.
+For example, blood (hematopoetic) cells have not been proven to differentiate into nerve, skeletal muscle, cardiac muscle, or liver cells.
+There is some evidence that brain stem cells can differentiate into blood or skeletal muscle cells.
 However, adult stem cells have a limited number of tissues they can differentiate into and do not have the same potential as embryonic stem cells to become any cell-type.